A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Introduction

-To ensure that LLM-generated data fulfills its true potential, the research focus must shift from generation techniques to evaluation methodologies.
-In this survey, we adopt a data-based perspective and establish metrics as our primary organizing principle.
-Unlike existing surveys oriented toward workflows, lifecycles, or generation reviews \citep{long2024llms, wang2024surveydatasynthesisaugmentation, goyal-mahmoud-2024-sdg}, we introduce the \textbf{LLM Data Auditor framework}, as shown in Figure~\ref{fig:framework} and~\ref{fig:guideline}.
-This framework organizes various data types through a unified structure encompassing 5 core components: LLM-based data generation methods, quality metrics, trustworthy metrics, evaluation gaps, and data usage.
-Specifically, quality metrics focus on validity, fidelity, and utility to measure fundamental usability, while trustworthy metrics assess safety and faithfulness to identify potential risks.
-Applying this framework, we analyze the representative literature to identify existing evaluation gaps and discuss practical usages.
+To realize the full potential of LLM-generated data, the research focus must shift from generation techniques to evaluation methodologies.
+In this survey, we adopt a data-centric perspective and treat metrics as our primary organizing principle.
+Unlike existing surveys oriented toward workflows, lifecycles, or generation reviews \citep{long2024llms, wang2024surveydatasynthesisaugmentation, goyal-mahmoud-2024-sdg}, we introduce the \textbf{LLM Data Auditor framework}, as shown in Figures~\ref{fig:framework} and~\ref{fig:guideline}.
+This framework organizes various data types through a unified structure built on five core components: LLM-based data generation methods, quality metrics, trustworthy metrics, evaluation gaps, and data usage.
+Specifically, quality metrics focus on core data properties such as validity, fidelity, diversity and utility to measure fundamental usability, while trustworthiness metrics capture risk- and governance-related concerns under the same unified framework.
+These concerns include, depending on modality and use case, dimensions such as faithfulness, safety, robustness, fairness, privacy, provenance, and benchmark integrity and contamination.
+Applying this framework, we analyze the representative literature to identify existing evaluation gaps and discuss practical applications.
 Ultimately, our framework provides the community with a comprehensive guide for generating and evaluating high-quality, multi-modal data using LLMs.

 Finally, we summarize the main contributions of this survey as follows: